Observability Dashboard

 -

 At the top of the dashboard, update the Dashboard date range to define the period for which you want to view ACW and AHT data.
 You can select from preset options like Last 2 days, Last 7 days, Current month, or set a custom range.
-By default the date range is the same range defined in Copilot dashboard.
+By default, the date range is the same range defined in the Copilot dashboard.
 Once selected, the graph automatically updates to show the average ACW and AHT duration for each month within that range.

 -